What is an account?

 Determine what it means for a signature to be valid, or what contracts your account is allowed to interact with.
 This is known as signature abstraction.

 Pay transaction fees in different tokens.
 This is known as fee abstraction.

 Design your own replay protection mechanism and allow sending multiple uncoupled transactions in parallel.

 In Ethereum, you cannot send two transactions in parallel, you must wait for confirmation of the first before sending the second.
 Otherwise, the second transaction can be rejected due to an invalid nonce.
 With account abstraction, a sequential nonce is not required.
 This is known as nonce abstraction.

 Today, Starknet offers signature abstraction.
 In the future, we will enrich the current account abstraction design.
 For example, see the paymaster proposal for fee abstraction in the Starknet Community Forum.

 Two examples of how you might program an account to function using account abstraction are:

 A process where if you lose your wallet, you are able to retrieve it via a selected social network, vastly improving the typical experience of wallet recovery.

-With signature abstraction, you can use your phone’s native hardware to sign transactions, making it practically impossible to take control of another user’s account (even in the case of the phone itself being stolen).
+With signature abstraction, you can use your phone’s native hardware to sign transactions, making it practically impossible to take control of another user’s account, even if your phone is stolen.